DigitalPhonetics/IMS-Toucan/README.md

 #### Speaker Embedding

-As [NVIDIA has shown](https://arxiv.org/pdf/2110.05798.pdf), you get better results by fine-tuning a pretrained model on a new speaker, rather than training a multispeaker model.
-We have thus dropped support for zero-shot multispeaker models using speaker embeddings.
-However we still use [Speechbrain's ECAPA-TDNN](https://huggingface.co/speechbrain/spkrec-ecapa-voxceleb) for a cycle consistency loss to make adapting to new speakers a bit faster.
+We use an ensemble of [Speechbrain's ECAPA-TDNN](https://huggingface.co/speechbrain/spkrec-ecapa-voxceleb) and [Speechbrain's x-Vector](https://huggingface.co/speechbrain/spkrec-xvect-voxceleb) as the speaker conditioning.

 In the current version of the toolkit no further action should be required.
-When you are using multispeaker for the first time, it requires an internet connection to download the pretrained models though.
+When you are using multispeaker for the first time, it requires an internet connection to (automatically) download the pretrained models though.

 #### espeak-ng